olivecha/guitarsounds/README.md

 ## Installation

-These steps can be followed to use guitarsound interactively with Jupyter Notebook :
+The following steps can be followed to use guitarsound interactively with Jupyter Notebook.
+A french version of the installation guide is available [here](https://github.com/olivecha/guitarsounds/wiki/Guide-installation-fran%C3%A7ais).

 - Download the Anaconda package management system [link](https://www.anaconda.com/products/distribution).